How to Find Cosmetic Batch Codes and Lot Numbers on Packaging

 • Tube crimp or shoulder

-• Cap edge, pump collar, or outer wrap
+• Cap edge, pump collar, label edge, or outer wrap

 What counts as a batch code

-A batch code is usually shorter than a barcode and may combine letters and numbers.
-It is not the EAN/UPC barcode, not the product shade name, and not a long compliance code block.
+A batch code is the production-lot identifier printed by the brand.
+It is not the EAN/UPC barcode, not the product shade name, not a long compliance code block, not a price sticker, and not the retailer's order or inventory label.

 • Look for short stamped or ink-jetted strings.